 Roesch Library has more than 1 million print and electronic books, subscribes to more than 300 databases, and provides access to more than 95,000 print and electronic journals.
 Through OhioLINK, a statewide consortium of college and university libraries, students, faculty and staff can access approximately 46 million additional items at member institutions, delivered on demand within a few days.
 A Federal Depository Library since 1969, Roesch Library also provides access to government records in physical and electronic forms.

 With limited exception, Roesch Library is open every day, normally until 5 a.m. during regular weeks of the term and 24 hours during exam weeks.
 Research and writing assistance is available in person or via email, telephone, text message, or online chat.
 These services will be maintained during renovations underway in the 2018-19 academic year; temporary relocations will be communicated through signage and various campus media.

-Computers, printers, copiers and scanners are available, as well as cameras, phone chargers, e-readers, tech-enabled team tables, and study rooms for individuals and groups.
+Computers, printers, copiers, and scanners are available, as well as cameras, phone chargers, e-readers, tech-enabled team tables, and study rooms for individuals and groups.
 Wi-Fi is available throughout the building.

-The Libraries also provide all University of Dayton students, faculty and staff with an online subscription to The New York Times free of charge.
-The first-floor gallery features several exhibitions each year, and community programs address a variety of curricular topics and current issues.
-An open-access institutional repository, eCommons, provides a permanent and discoverable electronic archive of University scholarship, culture and documents.
-For more information or to browse the catalog, visit the website.
+The Libraries also provide all University of Dayton students, faculty, and staff with an online subscription to The New York Times free of charge.
+Community programs address a variety of curricular topics and current issues.
+An open-access institutional repository, eCommons, provides a permanent and discoverable electronic archive of University scholarship, culture, and documents.